JDenzel-UHH/CIDL/README.md

 <img width="1024" height="1024" alt="CIDL_showstopper_futuristic_slate" src="https://github.com/user-attachments/assets/ed0cbf89-1976-42d4-a055-21eade1d3c01" />

-# Causal Inference Dtaa Library
+# Causal Inference Data Library

 This module provides an easy and efficient way to access and explore the **ACIC Data Challenge 2022** datasets.
 The ACIC 2022 competition serves as a benchmark for evaluating novel methods in causal inference.